-How laptops and tablets are allocated
+How laptops and tablets were allocated

-This calculation is based on:
+This calculation was based on:

 - free school meals data